 7. Read with your child.

 It doesn’t matter what you read with your child.
 What’s most important is that you do it together.
 If you’re concerned that your child chooses the same books every night, don’t be.
-Your child is developing a better understanding of the character and plots and vocabulary used.
+Reading the same book over and over helps kids (and adults) develop a better understanding of the characters, plot, and vocabulary.

 8. Teach your child how to play conversational “catch.”